draft-js-plugins/draft-js-plugins/README.md

 ## Important Note

-We are currently preparing for a 2.0.
+We are currently preparing for a 2.0 release.
 The `master` branch contains these features.
 All the packages are already published with a beta tag.
 Install it via `$ npm install <plugin>@2.0.0-beta7 --save`.

 ## Roadmap